Columbus Assault Lawyer

 - Negligent Assault - This offense, according to § 2903.14, involves an individual using a deadly weapon negligently so as to result in physical harm to another.
 Negligent assault is a third-degree misdemeanor.

-- Hazing - Hazing is a form of initiation, particularly popular in colleges and universities, in which a person or group of people coerce a victim to perform a task is substantially dangerous and can cause mental or physical harm to the victim.
-Permitting or participating in hazing is a fourth degree misdemeanor according to § 2903.31.
+- Hazing - Hazing is a form of initiation, particularly popular in colleges and universities, in which a person or group of people coerce a victim to perform a task that is substantially dangerous and can cause mental or physical harm to the victim.
+Permitting or participating in hazing is a fourth-degree misdemeanor, according to § 2903.31.

 If you or someone you care about has recently been arrested and charged with assault or a related violent offense, please get in touch with an assault lawyer in Columbus at KBN.
 Let our years of experience and knowledge of the criminal justice system go to work for you.